rafael-santiago/kryptos/doc/MANUAL.md

 ### HMACs

-``Kryptos`` offers the possibility of easily generate a Message authentication code based on Hashes (HMACs) when the ``c99`` capabilities are present.
+``Kryptos`` offers the possibility of easily generate a Message Authentication Code based on Hashes (HMACs) when the ``c99`` capabilities are present.

 This feature can be accessed using the macro ``kryptos_run_cipher_hmac``.
 The following code sample shows how to generate